Documentation

 Combining flags

-Global flags can be combined with each other and with command-specific flags:
+Global flags can be combined and mixed with command-specific flags — but global flags must still appear before the subcommand:

 --tag language:typescript \